yecdev/wry/README.md

 3. Wait 4 confirmations on the Ycash blockchain.

 4. After 4 confirmations, your WRY will be sent to your `WRY OUT` address (minus any fees).
 (As a promotion, currently there are no fees.
-Before using the pipe, always check this page for the current fees in effect.
+Each time before using the pipe, check this page for the current fees in effect.)

 5. Enjoy using Wry!